gn36/phpbb-ext-forceguestusername/README.md

 If you find a bug, please report it on https://github.com/gn36/phpbb-ext-forceguestusername

 You can also suggest new features by filing an issue.
+However, I consider this extension to be "feature complete" and will only expand its scope if there is a very good reason to do so.
+For example, storing the guests last used username is outside the scope of this extension.
+Instead, this should be realized in an independent extension.

-Feel free to send a pull request for any existing feature request, but please add a note to the issue that you are doing so.
+Feel free to send a pull request for any existing feature request or bug report, but please add a note to the issue that you are doing so.
 If possible, please also add corresponding unit tests to your PR.

 If you wish to contribute a translation, feel free to send a pull request.
 Your translation will be automatically checked using a translation validator.